 |

-Using an experienced ICF installer is the best way to ensure project success.
+Using an experienced ICF installer is the best way to ensure project success when choosing this structural system.
 But with a little training, which is often offered by ICF suppliers, self builders can get very hands-on with building work.

 The trick to proper construction is getting the first course absolutely plumb, level and square.
 It’s well worth getting professional assistance at this stage to set the pattern for the rest of the work, as any misalignments tend to get amplified as building progresses.